markevans/dragonfly/extra_docs/URLs.md

 URLs
 ====

-Due to the lazy nature of {Dragonfly::Job Job} objects (see {file:GeneralUsage}), and model accessors which have similar behaviour (see {file:ActiveModel}), we can get urls for any kind of job:
+We can get urls for any kind of job:

     app = Dragonfly[:images]